iabraham/bioe205/lectures/lec08/index.md

 \input{plot}{square_recon}

 \emphasis{**Note:** Okay, okay, alright.
-I cheated a bit and used a different Programming language than what we used in the course.
+I cheated a bit and used a different programming language than what we used in the course.
 We will look at the MATLAB code now.
 But really it was just implementing a sum.
 Therefore, I **highly recommend** that you pull out MATLAB and try to do a reconstruction before you proceed to look at the MATLAB code below.}